 You should use your opportunities to help you keep track of important information regarding your potential deals.

 What is the business deal you hope to close?
 Is it placing a job-seeker in a position?
 Soliciting a donation?
 Making a sale?
 Write down your answer to this question before you set out to create opportunities.

 An opportunity can represent the sale of a product, billing associated with services, or even an activity with no direct monetary value like increasing your press coverage.

 Your process could be simple, having only 3 stages of pipeline from Identified to Closed, or it could be complex where it moves to a different pipeline once you close the first pipeline.

 Tips for using Opportunities

-- Click save when your finished.
+Click save when you're finished.
 Please note that the opportunity title will always be displayed first.